-Carol Loggie, Anita Westera, Conrad Kobel and Kathy Eagar present this overview of the proposed new funding instrument for residential aged care, the Australian National Aged Care Classification (AN-ACC), developed at the Australian Health Service Research Institute
+Carol Loggie, Anita Westera, Conrad Kobel and Kathy Eagar present this overview of the new funding instrument to be implemented for residential aged care, the Australian National Aged Care Classification (AN-ACC), developed at the Australian Health Services Research Institute

 A recurring theme within the aged care sector – particularly residential aged care – has been the inadequacy of funding available to provide safe and quality care.
 In part, this is due to the overall amount of funding available to the sector, as highlighted in the findings of the Royal Commission into Aged Care Quality and Safety.
 However, it is also due to the way funding is distributed to aged care providers.

 Following endorsement by the Royal Commission, the Australian Government has confirmed that the Australian National Aged Care Classification (AN-ACC) will be implemented for residential aged care funding from October 2022, as part of the aged care reforms announced alongside the May 2021 budget.

 The current funding model in residential aged care, the Aged Care Funding Instrument (ACFI), has been in place for more than a decade.
 During this time, there has been a significant shift in the care needs of people living in residential care.
 They are now older when they enter residential care (half are aged over 84), have more complex care needs, and many are approaching end of life (half of all residents die within two years).

 Why the ACFI is being replaced